 Toy Swap Network – This is a private, invite-only ning.com social site that Sinclair and I created, and I run now.
 This is basically for sex toy reviewers/bloggers who have a lot more sex toys than they know what to do with, and we swap (safely!) with each other.
 If you would like to know more about it, the mission statement is viewable on a public blog here.

 is was my baby, my big project.
 I created it and ran it tip to stern for 3 full years before burning out.
 Instead of letting the community lose yet another outlet for traffic and exposure, I sold the site to a fellow blogger that I trust to keep up the traditions.
 Explore the site here.

 Sex Blogger Co-Op – This is another private, invite-only place.
 This group is for somewhat-established sex/sexy bloggers to privately kvetch, share information, ask questions and generally get the inside scoop on how to be a better sex blogger.
 Check out this page talking about it over at e[lust].

 I can be reached many different ways – Twitter, Tumblr, Facebook, Email, or comments.

 You like me?
-“Top” lists I’ve gotten myself listed in:
+“Top” lists I’ve somehow made it into: